crusher-dev/documentation/blog/2020-08-25-questitto.md

 - `questitto.env`: environment variable file used by `telegraf` container to subscribe to the MQTT Broker for data ingestion
-- `telegraf/telegraf.conf`: TOML Configuration file for letting `telegraf` do the heavy lifting and inserting the data into QuestDB
+- `telegraf/telegraf.conf`: TOML Configuration file for letting `telegraf` do the heavy lifting and inserting the data into Crusher

 ### User Management for Mosquitto MQTT Broker